Araxiel/VIC3-dead-money/.github/CONTRIBUTING.md

 > Just be aware, that _"person that wants others to work on implementing their ideas"_ are a dime a dozen.
 The best way to see an idea implemented is to work on it yourself.

 ### :microscope: Testing
 Testing early builds and giving feedback can always be used.
-For general feedback see the [discussions](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/discussions) pages, and for balancing or bug feedback, create a new issue using the relevant [template](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose).
+For general feedback see the [discussions](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/discussions) pages, and for balancing or bug feedback create a new issue using the relevant [template](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/issues/new/choose).

 ### :earth_asia: Translations
 This mod is written in English.
 However, plenty of people might prefer to play Victoria 3 and Dead Money using their native tongue.
 People that want to take on the task to translate the mod are welcomed to do so and help out.
 Ongoing translation efforts are labelled with the [translation label](https://github.com/Araxiel/Dead_Money-Vicky3_Fallout/labels/translation).